2019-DEV-117/LeapYearKata/README.md

 ## Usage
 - This is a command line tool project template which prints the results in the Xcode console
 - Go to main.swift file where you can give your desired input  in the variable inputYear
-- Run the Xcode (Cmd+R) project to see the reasult in the console.
+- Run the Xcode (Cmd+R) project to see the result in the console.
-- Example let inputyear = 2019
+- Example let inputYear = 2019
-Console Output
+- Console Output

 ```bash
 2019 is not a Leap year